abhi3700/my_coding_toolkit/vsc_all.md

 * <kbd>ctrl+k+b</kbd - toggle the explorer
 * <kbd>ctrl+shift+k</kbd - delete the line cursor is at
 * press <kbd>ctrl</kbd> & hold - Edit multiple lines at different line no. simultaneously.

+## Preferences
+* In VSCode, 2 ways to be dependent on settings for a language:
+  - global: <kbd>cmd+shift+p</kbd>  >>  "Preferences: Open Settings"
+  - local: create a language properties for a repository like "c_cpp_properties.json" inside ".vscode/" folder.

+> NOTE: By default, the local settings (if defined) supersedes global settings.